 Ben shook his head.
 “Not really.
 I haven’t had much of an opportunity since ‘Roustabout’, and I didn’t do much of it then except for what my character, Toby, was required to do.
 I’ve been making films back-to-back, running across the globe to promote everything.
 My plate’s overflowing with projects right now.
 To be honest,” he continued, “it’s been a goddamn whirlwind.
 This trip to Colorado has been the first real vacation I’ve had in a long time.”

 Travis studied him intently, as though actually listening to what he had to say and not just waiting to placate him with a perfunctory nod.
 “Sounds like you’ll need another vacation after this,” he said.
 “If you want, we can go riding tomorrow before heading back to Aspen.”

-Heading back to Aspen… the words produced a sharp prick of pain in Ben’s gut.
+Heading back to Aspen… the words produced a sharp pain in Ben’s gut.
 He wasn’t near ready to leave yet; there was more to do, more to accomplish, more to experience.
 This lascivious encounter needed to fully purge itself from his system before he could move on.
 Even then, he was skeptical that it would ever be enough.